Campbell’s Logo

 Campbells Logo History

-The entire time the company has been operating in the canned food market, the logo has changed six times.
-At the same time, since 1898, it has remained virtually unchanged, and therefore the brand’s visual recognition is at the highest level.
+The company’s logo has changed six times throughout its operation in the canned food market.
+At the same time, it has remained virtually unchanged since 1898, ensuring the brand’s visual recognition at the highest level.

 What is Campbell’s?